sagikazarmark/docker-dvwa/README.md

 To even more lower the risks when running it on your own computer, it is recommended to isolate it.
 A Docker image or a VM should be fine, but no warranties.

-Read the original [DVWA disclaimer](https://github.com/ethicalhack3r/DVWA#disclaimer) too.
+Read the original [DVWA disclaimer](https://github.com/ethicalhack3r/DVWA#disclaimer) as well!

 ## Usage